-The North Crane is driven by a Detroit Diesel Model 6-71 engine rated at 230 bhp, while the South Crane engine is driven by a Detroit Diesel Model 3-71 engine rated at 99 bhp (utilizing N-60 injectors) and the mud pump engine is driven by a Detroit Diesel Model 8-71 engine rated at 318 bhp and the well service rig engine is driven by a Detroit Diesel Model 8VF09351 engine rated at 400 bhp.
+The mud pump engine is driven by a Detroit Diesel Model 8-71 engine rated at 318 bhp and the well service rig engine is driven by a Detroit Diesel Model 8VF09351 engine rated at 400 bhp.
 These engines are equipped with "N-60"-type fuel injectors.
-The timing on the North Crane engine was adjusted in order to meet the NO_x standard of this rule.
-Low operating loads allow this engine to comply with the Rule 333 NO_x emission standard of either 8.4 g/bhp-hr or 700 ppmv at 15% oxygen.
-All NO_x emission factors (lb./MMBtu) used in emissions calculation are based on (a) manufacturer's brake-specific fuel consumption (BSFC), (b) default diesel fuel specifications and (c) either the Rule 333 emission standard of 8.4 g/bhp-hr or the AP-42 specified factor of 14 g/bhp-hr.
+All NOX emission factors (lb./MMBtu) used in emissions calculation are based on (a) manufacturer's brake-specific fuel consumption (BSFC), (b) default diesel fuel specifications and (c) either the Rule 333 emission standard of 8.4 g/bhp-hr or the AP-42 specified factor of 14 g/bhp-hr.
 The emission factors for PM, CO and ROC are from USEPA AP-42, Table 3.3-1 (7/93).
 The CO emission factor for the Well Service Rig is reduced by 70 percent due to the installation of an oxidation catalyst in compliance with NESHAP Subpart ZZZZ.
-The SO_x emission factor is based on mass balance calculations.
+The SOX emission factor is based on mass balance calculations.